chinamike65/hugo-tuolesi/content/book3/book3en.md

 It means that the power of the Three Jewels of Believing in the Guru is incredible, and the good deeds and blessings obtained are also inconceivable.

-Because the Buddha is inconceivable, the results obtained by taking the guru as a Buddha and taking refuge with sincerity are also inconceivable.
+Because the Buddha is inconceivable, the results obtained by taking the guru as a Buddha and taking refuge with devotion are also inconceivable.

-From this point of view, it is very important to take refuge in regard to the guru and the Buddha as one and the same.
+From this point of view, it is very important to take refuge and regard the guru and the Buddha as one and the same.

-There is a biography called "Jinwen Dawa Biography", which tells about the incarnation of a Avalokitesvara Bodhisattva.
+There is a biography called "Jinwen Dawa Biography", which tells about the incarnation of Avalokitesvara Bodhisattva.

 The biography says: